-To comply with web cookie laws, businesses have been required to remove web cookies from their websites completely or to install a method of requesting user consent - such as pop-up windows on a home page.
+To comply with web cookie laws, businesses are required to remove web cookies from their websites completely or to install a method of requesting user consent - such as pop-up windows on a home page.

 You must also explain to people how you use web cookies and what data they collect.